EyadTamer999/NoSQL-Taxi-Trip-Analysis/README.md

 - `taxitripdata.csv`: Contains trip details and pickup/drop-off zones.
 - `taxizonegeo.csv`: Contains polygon vertices of pickup zone areas.

-## Implementation

-The project involves implementing the above tasks twice, once for MongoDB and once for Cassandra.

 ## Results

 - The results of queries (f), (g), and (h) will be displayed using visualizations.